nexiality/documentation/commands/mobile/index.md

 ### Locators
-Those who are familiar with [web Automation](../web) knows that there are multiple types of [locators](../web/index#locators) (also known as selectors) to identify Web elements and to interact with them.
+Those who are familiar with [Web Automation](../web) knows that there are multiple types of [locators](../web/index#locators) (also known as selectors) to identify Web elements and to interact with them.
 For mobile automation, the use of locator is equally critical.
 However, there are some differences between these two types of automation.
 For one, not all the locators are available in mobile automation due to the underlying implementation